bobsmith947/recsforme/README.md

     cd recsforme
     npm install

 You can then open the project in NetBeans and run.
-I'm not using a POM, so you'll need to manually copy any Maven dependencies, sorry.
+I'm not using a POM, so at the moment you'll need to manually copy any Java dependencies, sorry.

 If you don't like NetBeans, feel free to use the IDE of your choice.
 You can also do it all manually if you're into that.